praxis-app/praxis-ui/README.md

 ## WIP

 You are entering a construction yard.
 Things are going to change and break regularly as the project is still getting off the ground.
 Your feedback is highly welcome!

+Core features currently in development:

+- Change group roles, permissions, and settings all via proposals ✨
+- Plan real world events via proposals and voting ✨

 ## Installation